I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 Get it from somebody else.

-People say, Rush, are you sure about this kid's business?
+As I reference occasionally, ladies and gentlemen, people say, Rush, are you sure about this kid's business?

-I mean, you're really how much of this is just for show and how much of it is just none of it is for show.
+I mean, you're really, how much of this is just for show and how much of it is just none of it is for show.

-I had the story last week.
+I had this story last week.

-I really I've had this perpetual fear ever since I saw it when I was a kid myself with other families.
+I really, I've had this perpetual fear ever since I saw it when I was a kid myself with other families.

-I We had this story out of Italy where this 61-year-old guy had still not left home, and his mother finally kicked him out of the house because he wouldn't pay.
+We had this story out of Italy where this 61-year-old guy had still not left home, and his mother finally kicked him out of the house because he wouldn't pay.

 He wasn't getting a big enough allowance.